An Enjoyable But Formulaic Fantasy Lacking That Magic Spark

-When Charlie’s mum is killed in a hit-and-run on “that damn bridge”, Charlie grows up with an alcoholic father whom he learns to take care of until he gets sober.
-This sets up a foundation of sorts for Charlie’s caring nature, as a promise he makes to God is tested in the form of his old next door neighbour Howard Bowditch.
+When Charlie’s mum is killed in a hit-and-run on “that goddamn bridge”, Charlie grows up with an alcoholic father whom he learns to take care of until he gets sober.
+This sets up a foundation of sorts for Charlie’s caring nature, as a promise he makes to God is tested in the form of his old neighbour Howard Bowditch.

 As Charlie starts to look after him, he soon learns that there’s a portal across to a magical world, one ravaged by a disease called the Grey and a haunted city hiding much more sinister secrets – including a magical sundial that can turn back time.